brobertsaz/railscrm/README.md

 Form Creation - Select the fields that you want your form to have.
 At this time we do not have the ability to add a custom field so WYSIWYG.
 After selecting the fields, click "Generate Form" and this will bring you to the generated form code.
 Copy and paste this code on your website.

+**UPDATE:  The Form creation process is not working correctly and is under repair**

 TODO
 ====

 In addition to the stories in Pivotal Tracker, the following still need to be done:

+- Create links to show views
+- Add email function to leads/contacts etc (click to email)
-- [ ]	Add tagging to Leads and Opportuntites.
+-	Add tagging to Leads and Opportuntites.
-- [ ] Create Import/Export process.
+- Create Import/Export process.
-- [ ]	Create standard reports TBD.
+- Create standard reports TBD.

 Ultimately, RailsCRM needs to remain easy to set up and to use and not become bloated like so many other CRM's out there.